hrishikeshsathyian/tp/docs/UserGuide.md

 </box>

-### Clearing all weddings: `ca`
+### Clearing all weddings: `clear`

 Deletes All weddings and associated contacts from the wedding planner.

 Format:
-- `ca` followed by `y` will delete all weddings from the wedding planner.
+- `clear` followed by `y` will delete all weddings from the wedding planner.
-- `ca` followed by `n` will abort the delete operation, and it will not clear the weddings.
+- `clear` followed by `n` will abort the delete operation, and it will not clear the weddings.

 <box type="info">
 Note:

-- To prevent accidental deletions, there will be a secondary confirmation prompt issued after `clearallweddings` to confirm the deletion.
+- To prevent accidental deletions, there will be a secondary confirmation prompt issued after `clear` to confirm the deletion.

 </box>